raycast/extensions/extensions/bmrks/README.md

 ### Search Bookmarks

-Search your bookmarks, open in the browser or copy the value to the clipboard.
-You can also filter by group.
+Search your bookmarks by group.
+Open in the browser, copy the value to the clipboard or delete your bookmark.

 ---